 Normally, I get together with family members and my church family on Easter Sunday.
 This year, though, the Coronavirus pandemic has resulted in a need to get together with others through online video conferencing.
 My cats participated in my church's online worship service this morning.
 They heard the voices of new people, saw images of these people on my laptop's screen, and heard the music of a worship service.
 All three of them enjoyed this experience, and one of them kept on jumping up next to my laptop and rubbing against it.
 Seeing the loving actions of my cats, touching soft cat fur, and hearing the purrs of my cats during an Easter worship service in my home was a new experience for me and my cats.
 Love is always an essential part of Easter and every other day.

-Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, Holidays Amaze, and Amazing Holiday Paws.
+Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, Holidays Amaze, Amazing Holiday Paws, and Paw Dream Mazes.
 She is thankful to God for the many wonderful animals in our world.